 If your height is 1.85m then "1.85m" is the 80th percentile height in that group.

-A related idea is Deciles (sounds like decimal and percentile together), which splits the data into 10% groups:
+Deciles are similar to Percentiles (sounds like decimal and percentile together), as they split the data into 10% groups:

 - The 1st decile is the 10th percentile (the value that divides the data so that 10% is below it)